niwald/Dotfiles/README.md

 ## compton
 Lightweight compositor.
 Used for transparency, fade and shadows in this case.
-Makes the environment handling easier on the eyes.
+Makes the environment handling easier on the eyes and is available in Debian and Arch repositories.

 ## tint2
 Lightweight panel with very good customization options.
 Also supports Shell scripts out of the box and provides a systray area.